csparanjape/Housing_price/README.md

 Predict housing sales in King's County, USA

 This [Dataset](https://www.kaggle.com/harlfoxem/housesalesprediction) contains Housing sales data in King's County, USA for one year i.e. May 2014 to May 2015.
+Here, I develop ML model to predict the housing price with following features.

 ## Feature Columns